-The definition of the belief state and its transitions is the key feature which distinguishes models that use a statistical model of uncertainty from those which do not.
+The definition of the belief state and its transitions is what separates models into those that do or do not use a statistical model of uncertainty.
 The essential feature of traditional MDP and FSA models is that the number of belief states is finite.
 Measures of uncertainty are maintained via hand-crafted rules which represent transitions through varying levels of confidence.
-Thus, although the internal state can still represent the system's beliefs about its environment, it must be explicitly encoded by the system designer.
+It is important to note that the internal state is still a representation of the system's beliefs about its environment, but the belief representation is explicitly encoded by the system designer.

 In POMDP models the system-state transitions are defined indirectly via probability rules.
-The model assumes a set of underlying environment states, $s \in S$ .
-Next, a stationary observation function, $P(o_t|s_t, m{t-1})$ , is assumed in which the observation probability is conditionally dependent on only the current environment state, $s_t$ , and the last machine action, $m{t-1}$ .
+The model assumes a set of underlying environment states, $s \in \mathcal{S}$ .
+Indexed by the turn number, these are denoted $s_t$ .
+Next, a stationary observation function, $P(o_t|s_t, m{t-1})$ , is assumed in which the observation probability is conditionally dependent on only the environment state, $s_t$ , and the last machine action, $m{t-1}$ .
 Changes in the environment state are governed by a constant transition function $P(s{t+1}|s_t, m_t)$ , which assumes that changes in the environment state are dependent only on the last environment state and action but not the full state history.
 This is called the Markov assumption.
 The belief state, $b_t$ , is the probability distribution over all possible environment states.
 Under the above assumptions, this distribution can be calculated using standard probability theory.
 It is therefore a fully statistical representation of the system's beliefs about its environment.